kaltura/developer-platform-docs/documentation/player-portal/web/configuration-web.md

 Available sources include:

 - **Application** - This is the application that embeds the player and can be used to configures the player in-line upon instantiation.
 - **Server** - This is a partner configuration that is saved on the server.
-The partner can use this configuration when configuring the player by suppling the `uiConfId` value.
+The partner can use this configuration when configuring the player by supplying the `uiConfId` value.
 - **Local Storage (Browser)** - This is the user preferences configuration, which is saved in the local storage of the browser.
 - **Default Player Configuration** - The default player configuration is defined internally by the player.